7BIndustries/semblage-docs/docs/tutorials/bearing_block.md

 ![Workplane Visualization](_static/Bearing_Block_Tutorial_Workplane_Visualization.png)

-You will also notice that a `bearing_block` entry has been added to the _Components_ list of the main user interface.
+You will also notice that a `bearing_block` entry has been added to the _Components_ list of the main user interface, with a workplane creation operation attached to it.
+You do not need to understand the workplane operation at this point, Semblage just provides access to it if you ever want or need to interact more directly with the CodeCAD underneath.

 ![bearing_block Component Added](_static/Bearing_Block_Component_Added_To_List.png)

 ### Step 2 - Creating a 2D Sketch on the Workplane

 Now that there is a workplane to place geometry on, it is time to create the 2D sketch that will become the base block.
-Right click to bring up the _Operations_ dialog again, and click the _2D_ button at the top (pencil icon) to select the sketch tool.
+Right click to bring up the _Operations_ dialog again, and click the _2D_ button at the top (pencil icon).

 ![Default Sketch Dialog](_static/Bearing_Block_Tutorial_Default_Sketch_Dialog.png)